 While I wasn’t a free, childless fellow from the 1950s, something of Hughes’ words went in deep, early on.
 I adapted it to my own, different circumstances.
 Around the care of small children, tests and treatments, my return to work, domestic duties: what if I gave myself permission to write nothing but bad nonsense for 3 years?

 And so I did.
-What I now call the Wild Patience diaries are close to a quarter million words written for no audience between the start of 2013 and the end of 2015.
+What I now call the Wild Patience diaries are close to a half million words written for no audience in that time.

 The Wild Patience Diaries are once-weekly creative practice posts that draw on learnings from my late and strange writing journey of the last five years – shared in the hope of keeping others company in theirs.
 I would be so glad if you became a follower and shared a link to this resource with others you know who are at an early or otherwise tender stage in their artistic awakening.
 Followers receive the latest post as an email each Friday.